sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/services/sapienzasport.md

 ## Booking a field/court

-The sport center allows to book temporarily the fields/courts at controller prizes for Sapienza students.
+The sport center allows you to book temporarily the fields/courts at reduced prizes for Sapienza students.
 It is necessary to register on [this website](https://sapienzasport.uniroma1.it/Web/?), clicking on "Prima Registrazione".
 Then, you can book the field/courts from the same webiste, clicking on "Accesso Prenotazioni".
 The prize of the booking can be viewed [here](https://sapienzasport.web.uniroma1.it/it/prenotazione-strutture).